 |7 or more years||0%|

-Gifts to help pay for the cost of living of an ex-spouse, an elderly relative or a child under 18 who is in full time education may also be exempt from the annual gift allowance, depending on circumstance.
+- Gifts to help pay for the cost of living of an ex-spouse, an elderly relative, or a child under 18 who is in full-time education, depending on the circumstances.

 Talk to us today